-Michael Wang is an Argonne National Laboratory Distinguished Fellow, Senior Scientist, and Manager of the Systems Assessments Group of the Energy Systems division.
+Michael Wang is an Argonne National Laboratory Distinguished Fellow, Senior Scientist, and Director of the Systems Assessment Center of the Energy Systems division.
 He has been with Argonne since 1993.
 Dr. Wang’s research areas include:

 - Evaluation of energy and environmental impacts of vehicle technologies, transportation fuels, and energy systems

 - Assessment of the market potentials of new vehicle and fuel technologies

-- Examination of transportation development in emerging economies, such as China
+- Examination of transportation development trends in emerging economies

-Jointly, Dr. Wang is a faculty associate in the Energy Policy Institute at the University of Chicago.
-He is a senior fellow at the Northwestern Argonne Institute of Science and Engineering at Northwestern University.
+Jointly, Dr. Wang is a faculty associate in the Energy Policy Institute at the University of Chicago and a senior fellow in the Northwestern Argonne Institute of Science and Engineering of Northwestern University.
 He is a guest professor in China’s Shanghai Jiaotong University.
 He is an associate editor of Biotechnology for Biofuels and on the editorial boards of Automotive Innovation, Frontiers of Energy and Power Engineering in China, and Mitigation and Adaptation Strategies for Global Changes.
-He has more than 260 publications.
+He has more than 270 publications.